hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Yes, what I meant was that we'll probably want both...somehow.

 [18:31:59](#16310395191703waauS:gitter.im) <planetsizecpu (Jose Luis)>:
-"Hierarchical environments" sounds to me like `contexts` í ½í¸„
+"Hierarchical environments" sounds to me like `contexts` ğŸ˜„

 [18:48:03](#16310404831704AqtGn:gitter.im) <greggirwin (Gregg Irwin)>:
 The important aspect is how they are combined, and defining an interface that makes it clear and consistent.
 They can be objects, blocks, or maps, doesn't matter.